 When you use a VPN to connect, you can choose the server you’re connecting through from a VPN provider’s pool of options.
 This means even if you’re in another country, your IP address could still show a US city and state.

-Get Help Securing All Your Network Traffic
+Get Help Securing Your Business VPN

 Whether you need a firewall set up for your office network or are looking to configure a VPN for your employees to use when away from the office, B-Comp Services can help with expert network security strategies.